What is an Asian American and Native American Pacific Islander-Serving Institution (AANAPISI)?

 - Of all the different Minority Serving Institution (MSI) designations, AANAPISIs are one of the newest.
 In 2022, AANAPISIs received only 1.5% of the U.S. Department of Education’s appropriations for MSIs.

-- Despite the limited appropriations, three quarters of low-income AandPI students attend an AANAPISI.
+- Despite the limited appropriations, 75% of low-income AandPI students attend an AANAPISI.

-- AANAPISIs enroll over 40% of all AAPI college undergraduate students, even though AANAPISIs only make up about 6% of colleges and universities in the U.S.
+- AANAPISIs enroll over 40% of all AandPI college undergraduate students, even though AANAPISIs only make up about 6% of colleges and universities in the U.S.

 - While the focus is to serve Asian American and Pacific Islander students, AANAPISI programs have benefited all students at each AANAPISI regardless of background.